Particl-Community/academy/index.rst

 .. meta::
    :description lang=en:

 Particl Academy guides you to become an expert for e-commerce with the :term:`Particl Marketplace`.
 It is the reference book in straightforward language.

-:term:`Particl Marketplace` is, simply put, the most secure and private online marketplace on the web.
+:term:`Particl Marketplace` is the most secure and private online marketplace on the web, putting you at the center.
+You become the Robin Hood of retail, the Avenger against the forces of oppression, and the Punisher for rogues at the same time.
+Democracy is the force, and :term:`Particl Marketplace` your lightsaber.

-The time economists among you will jump right to the :doc:`Quickstart Guide <guides/guide_general_getstarted>`.
+The time-economists among you will jump right to the :doc:`Quickstart Guide <guides/guide_general_getstarted>`.

 ----